opensussex/wark/README.md

 you can also edit the `src/app/routes.php` file for any routes you want to break out of the pattern above.

 Over time we will add to this framework.

+A note - if you add any new classes such as Controllers, or Models - then please run `composer dump-autoload -o`